tbalza/tbalza-blog-hugo/content/posts/kubernetes_cicd/kubernetes_cicd.md

 This article showcases a Proof of Concept (PoC) where the end result is a fully operational Kubernetes cluster hosting a sample full-stack Django application, along with tools to manage its CI/CD and observability tasks.

+You can find the complete setup on instructions in the [GitHub repository](https://github.com/tbalza/kubernetes-cicd-zt).

 ![diagram](/posts/kubernetes_cicd/diagram.drawio.png)

 In this project, all applications will launch and operate seamlessly after executing this command from the project home path: